E-Polynomials of Generic $\text{GL}_n\rtimes\!<\!\sigma\!>\!~$-Character Varieties: Branched Case: Preliminaries

 \begin{Thm}(\cite[Th\'eor\`eme 1.15]{DM94}) A semi-simple element $\sigma\in G^1$ is quasi-central if and only if for every $\sigma$-stable maximal torus $T$ contained in a $\sigma$-stable Borel subgroup of $G^{\circ}$, every $\sigma$-stable element of $N_{G^{\circ}}(T)/T$ has a representative in $C_{G^{\circ}}(\sigma)^{\circ}$. \end{Thm}

 A closed subgroup of $G$ is a parabolic subgroup if $G/P$ is proper.
 According to \cite[Lemma 6.2.4]{Spr}, a subgroup $P\subset G$ is parabolic if and only if $P^{\circ}$ is parabolic in $G^{\circ}$.
-For exmaple, if $P$ is a parabolic subgroup of $G^{\circ}$, then $P$ and $N_G(P)$ are both parabolic subgroups of $G$.
-It is obvious that the intersection of $N_G(P)$ with any connected component of $G$ is isomorphic to $P$ as an algebraic variety.
+For example, if $P$ is a parabolic subgroup of $G^{\circ}$, then $P$ and $N_G(P)$ are both parabolic subgroups of $G$.
+It is obvious that the intersection of $N_G(P)$ with any connected component of $G$ is isomorphic to $P$ if it is non-empty.
 We want to determine which connected components of $G$ have non-empty intersection with $N_G(P)$.

 There is a well-defined action of $G/G^{\circ}$ on the set of $G^{\circ}$-conjugacy classes of parabolic subgroups of $G^{\circ}$, induced by the conjugation action of $G$.
 Let $G^1\subset G$ be a connected component and $P\subset G^{\circ}$ a parabolic subgroup.
 Then $N_G(P)$ meets $G^1$ if and only if the $G^{\circ}$-conjugacy class of $P$ is $G^1$-stable.
 Let $L\subset P$ be a Levi factor.
 If $N_G(P)$ meets a connected component $G^1$ of $G$, then $N_G(L,P)$ also meets $G^1$, since any two Levi factors of $P$ are conjugate under $P$.